Laxen/ppf_registration_bug/README.md

-# A small example to demonstrate a potential bug in the PCL PPFEstimation class.
+# A small example to demonstrate a potential bug in the PCL PPFRegistration class

 To compile go to the build directory with a terminal and execute
 ```